cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 - To define class-specific constants that should be shared across all instances of a class and logically "belong" to such a class
 - To define non-constant variables that are shared across all instances of the class and are used for kind of bookkeeping, like how many objects of this class exist or alike.

+### Using `static` member functions
-And as for `static` class member functions, these are mostly used for creating objects in a special way, in logging or testing libraries as well as for meta-programming, which we will probably touch upon later.
+And as for `static` class member functions, these are mostly used for manipulating `static` class data, for creating objects in a special way, in logging or testing libraries as well as for meta-programming, which we will probably touch upon later in the course.

-Just to give you a concrete example, we can look at one of great open source libraries for linear algebra, Eigen.
-Matrices take a center place in that library.
-We've already implemented a class that was very similar to those matrices: our `Image` class from the ["Image Pixelator"](../homeworks/homework_5/homework.md#pixelatorimage-class) homework.
+Just to give you a concrete example, we can look at our `Image` class from the ["Image Pixelator"](../homeworks/homework_5/homework.md#pixelatorimage-class) homework.
 If you haven't done that homework, I do urge you to give it a go :wink:.
 Anyway, there we created an image empty, and set its pixels afterwards:
 ```cpp
 const auto rows{42};
 const auto cols{23};